Skip to Content

 You might have your wedding set on your left hand; maybe you have something that’s been passed down.

-Wear what you have and what is special to you every day.
+Wear what you have and what is unique to you every day.
 I don’t think they have to “match” the rest of your jewelry.

-Where I like to have fun is in statement or cocktail rings.
+Where I like to have fun is in the statement or cocktail rings.

 You could do something simple, like this domed ring from Verishop, for $70 on your right hand.